 The Council's Overview and Scrutiny (O&S) Committee is a very effective model, both for pre-decision investigations, and for a call-in process to scrutinize decisions of the executive.
-The annual report of the Overview and Scrutiny Committee was presented to Council on 9 July 2012.
+An evaluation of the Overview and Scrutiny process at Northampton took place using the Centre for Public Scrutiny (CfPS)'s framework "Accountability Works for You", together with two mini peer Reviews undertaken by Officers and Councillors from Broxtowe Borough Council and Rugby Borough Council.
+It had some very positive outcomes, acknowledging the achievements made, a number of which have been recognised as best practice.
+The annual report of the Overview and Scrutiny Committee was presented to Council on 10th June 2013.

-4.5 Developing the capacity and capability of members and officers to be effective
+5.5 Developing the capacity and capability of members and officers to be effective